-Each year the Friends of Sleepy Hollow Cemetery organize a breakfast featuring a guest speaker who lectures on the history Concord and Sleepy Hollow Cemetery.
-These breakfasts have featured historians, authors, researchers, preservationalists, and distiguished residents.
+Each year The Friends of Sleepy Hollow Cemetery organize a Breakfast Event featuring a guest speaker who presents information on the history of Concord and Sleepy Hollow Cemetery.
+These breakfasts have featured historians, authors, researchers, preservationalists, and distinguished residents.

 2016 - Pulitzer Prize-winning author John Matteson spoke about Louisa May Alcott’s life-changing experience as a nurse during the Civil War.
 He described how Alcott found her literary voice through this experience.

 2015 - Concord Museum Curator David Wood spoke on cabinetmaker William Munroe and described a time in history in which Concord was the second largest manufacturer of clocks in New England.

 2014 - Jayne Gordon, Director of Education and Public Programs at the Massachusetts Historical Society, presented Mourning Hawthorne: The Gathering at the Grave.

 2013 - Architectural historian Anne Forbes described the important local characters who shaped the town of Concord by building, developing and designing the streetscapes and neighborhoods of their native town.